A Computable Measure of Suboptimality for Entropy-Regularised Variational Objectives: Methods

 \begin{example}[Langevin Stein Discrepancy] In the standard Bayesian setting, the loss function $\cL$ in \eqref{eq: std bayes} satisfies $\vargrad \cL(Q)(x) = - \nabla_x \log p(y|x)$.
 Hence $\Op{Q}$ in \eqref{eq: gen st op} reduces to the ($Q$-independent) \emph{Langevin Stein operator} $\LStOp{P} v(x) \coloneqq (\nabla \log p)(x) \cdot v(x) + (\nabla \cdot v)(x)$, where $p(x)\propto q_0(x) p(y|x)$ is a density for $P$, and \eqref{eq: first def} is the \emph{Langevin Stein discrepancy}

 of \citet{gorham2015measuring}.
 Historically, the name derives from a connection to the generator approach of \citet{barbour1990stein}, in which one measures the change to $Q$ after an infinitesimal perturbation using a $P$-invariant Langevin diffusion.
-Our construction reveals a novel interpretation of $\SD(Q)$ as measuring the size of the variational gradient of $\eobj$; this makes sense, since the law of the Langevin dynamics follows the Wasserstein gradient flow of $\eobj$ \citep{jordan1998variational}. \end{example}
+Our construction reveals a novel interpretation of $\SD(Q)$ as measuring the size of the variational gradient of $\eobj$. \end{example}

 Unlike \Cref{ex: Langevin Stein}, the proposed \ac{gd} is applicable in situations where one does not have access to an unnormalised density for the target.
 To emphasise practicality, we focus on an instance of \ac{gd} for which the supremum in \eqref{eq: first def} can be explicitly computed - leveraging reproducing kernel Hilbert spaces.
 To this end, recall that a bivariate function $K : \mathbb{R}^d \times \mathbb{R}^d \rightarrow \mathbb{R}^{d \times d}$ is a (matrix-valued) \emph{kernel} if it is (i) \emph{transpose-symmetric}, meaning $K(x,y) = K(y,x)^\top$ for all $x,y \in \mathbb{R}^d$, and (ii) \emph{positive semi-definite}, meaning $\sum_i \sum_j u_i \cdot K(x_i,x_j) u_j \geq 0$ for all $\{x_i\}_{i=1}^n \subset \mathbb{R}^d$, all $\{u_i\}_{i=1}^n \subset \mathbb{R}^d$, and all $n \in \mathbb{N}$.
 To each such kernel $K$, there exists a unique (vector-valued) \ac{rkhs}.
 This Hilbert space will be denoted $\mathcal{H}_K$, and is characterised by (i) $K(\cdot,x) u \in \mathcal{H}_K$ for all $x \in \mathbb{R}^d$, $u \in \mathbb{R}^d$, and (ii) $\langle v , K(\cdot,x) u \rangle_{\mathcal{H}_K} = v(x) \cdot u$ for all $v \in \mathcal{H}_K$, $x \in \mathbb{R}^d$, and $u \in \mathbb{R}^d$; see \citet{carmeli2010vector} for background.